lars1050/csc321-s25/project03-embedded/README.md

 1. Set up a timer interrupt to control the flashing of the external yellow led on pin 12.

 1. Create a Pin Change Interrupt to introduce a peripheral device interrupt.
-Flash the external blue led (on pin 8) to visualize the delay.
+Flash the external blue led (on <del>pin 8</del>) to visualize the delay.
 The delay in the interrupt is based on for loops, not the delay function.

 _I have provided essentially all the code needed for this last requirement, but it is a lot to get it set up.
 If it is not working correctly, I suggest commenting out the other functionality while debuggging._